oneness-personal-development/oneness-personal-development.github.io/pages/donation.md

 ---
 ## Donation

-Your support is vital for the Oneness T-Group, a community dedicated to making the world a more connected place.
+Your support is vital for the Oneness, a community dedicated to making the world a more connected place.
 Each donation not only sustains our daily operations but also fuels our mission to unite and connect people from all walks of life.

 <givebutter-widget id="gKAVDj"></givebutter-widget>